Edie Campbell

-Edith Blanche Campbell (born 25 September 1990) is an English model.
+Edith Blanche Campbell is an English model.
 In 2016, she made her second appearance on the cover of British Vogue.
 She has been a model for Chanel, Burberry and Hermès and is also an accomplished horse rider.

 Career

-Campbell started modelling after she appeared in a Vogue feature by Mario Testino, in a story about up and coming young Londoners.
+Edith Blanche Campbell is a model.
+She started modelling after she appeared in a Vogue feature by Mario Testino, in a story about up and coming young Londoners.
 Mario Testino then went on to use her in a Burberry campaign alongside Kate Moss.
 Campbell is now represented by VIVA Model Management London.

 Campbell has appeared in advertising campaigns for Burberry, Cacharel, Christian Dior, Marc Jacobs, Bottega Veneta, Karl Lagerfeld, Lanvin, Alexander McQueen, Hugo Boss, Yves Saint Laurent, Jil Sander and Louis Vuitton.
 She has walked the runway for prestigious fashion houses such as Burberry, Hermès, Chanel, Christian Dior, Calvin Klein, Balenciaga, Givenchy, Alexander Wang, Louis Vuitton, Paco Rabanne, Hugo Boss, Valentino, Marc Jacobs, Bottega Veneta, Sacai, Alberta Ferreti, Haider Ackermann, Stella McCartney, Alexander McQueen, Fendi, Versace, H&M, Jil Sander, Lanvin, Loewe, Mugler, Chloé, Celine, John Galliano, Miu Miu, Isabel Marant, Victoria Beckham, DSquared, Giles, Balmain, Etro, Jacquemus, Cacharel and Yves Saint Laurent, and has also been featured in fashion stories and cover shoots for publications such as Numero, Love Magazine, British Vogue, Italian Vogue, W and American Vogue.
 A long-standing favourite of Karl Lagerfeld, Campbell was given "one of the ultimate modelling accolades", when she closed the Chanel Spring/Summer 2012 couture show as the "bride".
 In the Autumn/Winter 2013 season, Campbell opened the Marc Jacobs, Jil Sander and Louis Vuitton show, whilst also opening and closing the Burberry show.
 She also featured in the Giles show in London and the Saint Laurent by Hedi Slimae show in Paris.
 Campbell opened Marc Jacobs' final show for Louis Vuitton in October 2013.